-Intensive Care Coordination is a targeted case management service that facilitates the assessment of care planning for, and coordination of services to beneficiaries under age 21 who are eligible for the full-scope of Medi-Cal services and who meet medical necessity criteria for this service.
+Intensive Care Coordination is a targeted case management service that facilitates the assessment of, care planning for, and coordination of services to beneficiaries under age 21 who are eligible for the full-scope of Medi-Cal services and who are referred for this service based on medical necessity.

-Intensive Care Coordination service components include assessing; service planning and implementation; monitoring and adapting; and transition.
 Intensive Care Coordination services are provided through the principles of the Integrated Core Practice Model, including the establishment of the Child and Family Team to ensure the facilitation of a collaborative relationship among a child, their family, and involved child-serving systems.